 Contractual services, materials and supplies, and other operating expenses decreased by \$0.9 million, \$2.2 million and \$2.3 million, respectively.
 Lower environmental consultant expenses as well as equipment maintenance and operations expenditures accounted for the decrease in contractual services.
-After LAX was in compliance with Federal Aviation Administration (FAA) regulations in fiscal year 2013, the costs for field paint, materials, supplies and services for the airfield marking was significantly lower in fiscal year 2014.
+The costs for field paint, materials, supplies and services for the airfield marking was significantly lower in fiscal year 2014 following a significant airfield-marking project in fiscal year 2013.
 The decline in other operating expenses was mainly driven by the continued decrease in provision for bad debts as lesser customer accounts were in bankruptcy.
 In accordance to LAX's policy, the allowance for bad debt is calculated based on 2% of outstanding month-end receivables plus 80% of all bankruptcy accounts and aged accounts over 120 days that are referred to the City Attorney.